cc-jalvarez/initial-screening-order-problem/README.md

 # The Initial Screening Order Problem

-This the companion repo for The Initial Screening Order Problem paper.
-It contains the scripts for the paper's simulations.
+This the companion repository for The Initial Screening Order Problem working paper.
+It contains the scripts for all the paper's simulations in Section 5.